dotnet/roslyn/docs/features/patterns.md

     ;
 ```

 > Note: There is technically an ambiguity between *type* in an `is-expression` and *constant_pattern*, either of which might be a valid parse of a qualified identifier.
-For compatibility we try to bind it as a type for compatibility with previous versions of the language; only if that fails do we resolve it as we do in other contexts, to the first thing found (which must be either a constant or a type).
+We try to bind it as a type for compatibility with previous versions of the language; only if that fails do we resolve it as we do in other contexts, to the first thing found (which must be either a constant or a type).
+This ambiguity is only present on the right-hand-side of an `is` expression.

 ### Type Pattern